TeddYenn/ShiNyP-guide/docs/02-DataInput.md

 > **Note:** *ShiNyP* is optimized for genome-wide SNP analysis in
 > diploid species.
 For haploid or polyploid data, please the check
-> "Applying diploidization processing" option.
+> "Applying diploidization processing" option. *This approach simplifies
+> genotype data and does not account for allelic dosage effects.*

 ------------------------------------------------------------------------